Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-people-of-promise/the-run-of-bar-bar/chapter-9.md

 Him and Tattlerat flattened themselves again, this time against furniture.
 A new pack of wolf soldiers passed by.

 "It's chaos on the plaza.
 All of Amor tries to prevent the Flame Ceremony," one said to Wolfar.
+"But if _this many_ animals are against our punishments, oh royal prince, should we not---"

+"Animals don't know what they want!" yelled Wolfar.
+"Violence.
+Force.
+It's the _only_ way to be sure that animals do _what is good for them_!"

 "And, erm, more bad news," said the other with downcast eyes.
 "The Hens have decided to attack the city anyway.
 A thousand chickens stream towards the palace as we speak."